j-b-smith/Depot-Utility/README.md

 An update to the application to allow the creation of Technical Support requests through another Dell managed API is in progress as well as dispatch status tracking.

+The look of the Depot Utility has changed slightly and the Service Now section removed to be implemented later.
+Figures and Descriptions will be updated soon.

 ## Warranty Machine Form: